Why Birmingham is THE place to study sport management

 Every weekend, the UK becomes alive with sport.
 Whether it be football, tennis, rugby, cricket, golf, or whatever else is in season, Brits are obsessed with playing, watching and analysing the weekend’s action.

-And Birmingham is no different in this, only it is one of the few places in the country that can offer everything we mentioned above 52 weeks a year.
+Birmingham is no different in this, only it is one of the few places in the country that can offer everything we mentioned above 52 weeks a year.
 This diverse sporting map makes it the ideal place to study a sports management degree.

 Here are a few reasons why we think Birmingham is the place to study sport management.

 Everywhere you go in the second city, you’re never far away from sport.
-As you can see on this sport map of Birmingham, nearly everything is either in walking distance or a quick train journey from Birmingham city centre.
+As you can see on this sport map of Birmingham, nearly everything is either in walking distance or a quick train journey from the city centre.

 Birmingham is also blessed with two world class arenas – the Genting Arena near the NEC complex, and the city centre Arena Birmingham.
 Both of these attract sporting events from across the globe.